stan-dev/example-models/PKPD/torsten/README.md

   * Runge-Kutta 4th/5th order for non-stiff ODE systems
   * Backward Differentiation for stiff ODE systems

-This prototype is still under development and has been uploaded to facilitate working with the community of Stan developers.
-The current prototype was written by Charles Margossian, Bill Gillespie, and Metrum Research Group, LLC.
+** This prototype is still under development ** and has been uploaded to facilitate working with the community of Stan developers.
+The current version was written by Charles Margossian, Bill Gillespie, and Metrum Research Group, LLC.
 We have recieved extensive help from the Stan development team.

 See the user manual (`torstenManual.pdf`) for more information and guidance on the examples.
 If you have any questions, please raise an issue on GitHub or send me an e-mail at charlesm@metrumrg.com.